Colorado Eagles: Central Hockey League era (2003–2011)

 The franchise was founded in 2003 by former Montreal Canadiens player Ralph Backstrom.
-The Eagles advanced to the playoffs in their first season and won the CHL championship in their second season, 2004-05.
-They won their division in 2005-06, but lost in the second round of the playoffs to the Bossier-Shreveport Mudbugs, after having defeated the Oklahoma City Blazers in the first round.
+The Eagles played their first ever game on October 11, 2003 in a preseason game against the Oklahoma City Blazers, where they would win 3-1 with Eagles forward Ryan Tobler scoring the first goal in Eagles history 8:09 into the first period.
+The first regular season game was played on October 17, 2003 against the Tulsa Oilers where they would lose 2-3.
+The Eagles advanced to the playoffs in their first season and won the CHL championship in their second season in 2004–05.
+They won their division in 2005–06, but lost in the second round of the playoffs to the Bossier-Shreveport Mudbugs, after having defeated the Oklahoma City Blazers in the first round.
 They would again win the CHL Championship in 2006–07, defeating the Laredo Bucks four games to two in the Cup Finals.

+The following year, the Eagles would make it all the way to the Ray Miron President's Cup Finals once again.
+They would lose the series four games to none against the Arizona Sundogs.
+The Eagles would make it all the way once again in 2008-09, but would lose four games to one against the Texas Brahmas.

-After the 2007-08 season, coach Chris Stewart retired, and Kevin McClelland was named as his replacement.
-Following the 2009-10 season, McClelland was not retained and Stewart, who had been working as team president and general manager since leaving the bench, resumed head coaching duties.
+After the 2007–08 season, coach Chris Stewart retired, and Kevin McClelland was named as his replacement.
+Following the 2009–10 season, McClelland was not retained and Stewart, who had been working as team president and general manager since leaving the bench, resumed head coaching duties.

 During the 2008-09 season, the Eagles hosted the 2009 CHL All-Star Game and took on a group of CHL All-Stars from various teams.
 The exhibition took place on January 14, 2009, at the Budweiser Events Center, with the Eagles defeating the CHL All-Stars, 8–4.